Assistant Professor of Criminal Justice

 Burgess-Proctor, Amanda and Christopher G. Urban.
-(In press.)
+(2014).
 "State variations on definition of sexual assault."
 In Tara Richards and Catherine Marcum (Eds.), Sexual Victimization: Then and Now (pp. 1-13).
 Thousand Oaks, CA: Sage.

 Burgess-Proctor, Amanda.
 (2013).
 "Feminist criminological theory."
 In G. Bruinsma and D. Weisburd (Eds.), Encyclopedia of Criminology & Criminal Justice (pp. 1603-1612).
 New York, NY: Springer.